arthasisacat/shuatiji/content/docs/pointers/_index.md

 - [75.
 Sort Colors](75)
 - [3.
 Longest Substring Without Repeating Characters](3.md) classic

+## intervals
+- [57.
+Insert Interval](57) seems to be pretty simple to need to be cautious to not make mistakes.

 ## 2 sum series
 - [1.
 Two Sum](1) easy
 - [15.
 3Sum](15)